Can You Forgive Her?

 Other releases - single (UK #7, US Dance #1)

-The first single from Very is set to perhaps the Boys' most over-the-top arrangement since "It's a Sin," Tennant tells the poignant, almost comically pathetic story of a young man who refuses to accept his own gayness.
+The opening song and first single from Very is set to one of the Boys' most deliriously over-the-top arrangements.
+Tennant tells the poignant, almost comically pathetic story of a young man who refuses to accept his own gayness.
 He's persistently tormented by his girlfriend, who's aware of his insecurities (particularly with regard to his memories of love for a male school chum) and uses them against him to get him to behave according to her wishes.
 Neil insists that it's not autobiographicalthankfully, since he manages to evoke an almost palpable sense of self-loathing in the central character.

 As he has done on more than one occasion (see "Up Against It"), Neil borrowed the song's title, but not its subject matter, from a literary work, in this case a Victorian novel by Anthony Trollope.
 Chris wrote the music in 6/8 time.
 As Neil puts it, this time-signature, which is unusual for them, "makes it sound sneaky."